 Whether you stay in a hostel or luxury hotel, the toiletries offered to you will be in a reusable basket or jute pouch.
 And you cannot stop yourself from falling in love with these small gestures and the attention to details they offer.

-You will not find tissue papers for wiping hands near any wash basins in public toilets and cafes.
-You will see fresh, nicely folded cloth napkins/towels with a basket underneath the basin to dispose after use.
+You will not find tissue papers for wiping hands near any washbasins in public toilets and cafes.
+You will see fresh, nicely folded cloth napkins/towels with a basket underneath the basin to dispose of after use.
 They are washed, dried and folded again for use of next tourist, just like traditional times.

 This is a mantra, quite religiously followed in Luang Prabang.
 Rather than importing items, the local community is employed in producing fresh products, herbs and spices which are used across the town.
 One can easily shop for local produce or eat them after cooking, sold in the morning and night markets of the town.

-They even have Sustainable cheese and sustainable coffee which is supplied to the local hotels.
-After Vietnam , I had honestly thought that there could be no coffee to top that experience, and boy was i wrong!
+They even have Ethical cheese and sustainable coffee which is supplied to the local hotels.
+After Vietnam, I had honestly thought that there could be no coffee to top that experience, and boy was I wrong!
 So so wrong.

 There are organizations in Luang Prabang that are working hard to preserve the ethnic traditional handicrafts by employing local villagers.
 Ock Pop Tok is one such organization which helps Laotian women to earn income while educating them and teaching them weaving.

 This is one of the important sectors which makes or breaks the town.
-The aesthetics of the city are completely dependant upon the waste management and thankfully it is extremely efficient in Luang Prabang.
+The aesthetics of the city are completely dependent upon waste management and thankfully it is extremely efficient in Luang Prabang.

 Since hotels are part of ‘Refill my bottle’ initiative and use refillable shampoo and lotion bottles, the plastic waste generated is negligible.